 Lorenzo Filippo Bacchini earned a bachelor’s degree in literature and philosophy at the University of Bologna, and a master’s in journalism and a master of arts in Italian studies at Columbia University.
 His primary interest is in medieval and Renaissance Italian literature, but he is also interested in other countries’ literature, as well as history and cinema.
 Before coming to Johns Hopkins, he worked as a journalist in Rome, as a press agent for a cinematographic house of production in Bologna, and has taught in various different settings including Italy, India, and Ghana.
 He also has experience as an author and poet, having published several poems, some short stories, and two short movies in Italy.

 Francesco Brenna earned a BA (2010) and an MA (2013) in Italian at Università Cattolica in Milan, and he is now a PhD candidate in the Italian program at Johns Hopkins University.
-His dissertation, “Poetry and Truth from the Italian Renaissance to Milton,” studies the connections between poetry and truth in the Renaissance, with a focus on the relationship between John Milton and Italian culture.
-His second project explores how early modern literary theory and sacred poems can help us rethink the literary landscape of eighteenth- and nineteenth-century Italy.
+His dissertation project, “Poetry and Truth from the Italian Renaissance to Milton,” studies the connections between poetry, truth, and knowledge with a focus on the relationship between John Milton and Italian culture.
 He has published and presented on early modern epics and poetics (including Pulci, Ariosto, Fonte, and Tasso), and Foscolo.
 His other area of interest is the Italian twentieth century, namely the relationships between poetry and film (Fellini and Antonioni), between Baudelaire and Italian poetry (Montale, Cardarelli, and Raboni), and between poetry and soccer.
 He is a committed teacher who has taught a variety of language and literature courses at Johns Hopkins.
 He also is interested in pedagogy and obtained the Johns Hopkins Teaching Academy Certificate.
 He has studied jazz piano, arrangement, and has taken courses at the Peabody Conservatory.
-He has also worked as a performer and as a piano teacher.
-In New York, he has been collaborating as a composer with lyricists and librettists for musical theater projects.
+While in Italy, he worked as a performer and as a piano teacher.
+In New York, he has been collaborating as a composer with lyricists and librettists for musical theater projects within the workshops of the Dramatist Guild Institute.